NSW COVID-19 death toll rises to 21

-The death toll in NSW from the coronavirus has risen to 21 after two more fatalities, including another linked to the Ruby Princess cruise ship, pushing the national total to 43.
+The death toll in NSW from the coronavirus has risen to 21 after two more fatalities, including another linked to the ill-fated Ruby Princess cruise ship.

 But the number of new cases in the state continues to “stabilise and even decline”, Premier Gladys Berejiklian said on Tuesday.

-The state recorded another 49 cases as of Tuesday, which is less than the 57 announced on Monday, bringing the total confirmed cases to 2686.
+The state recorded another 49 cases as of Tuesday – down from the 57 announced on Monday – bringing the total confirmed cases to 2686.

 Dorothy Henderson Lodge chief executive Ross Low said it was “nothing short of heartbreaking” to have another resident die from the virus.

-Of the NSW deaths recorded so far, five were passengers on the Ruby Princess, six were residents at Dorothy Henderson Lodge and two were residents at Opal Care Bankstown, NSW Chief Health Officer Dr Kerry Chant said.
+Of NSW deaths recorded so far, five were associated with the Ruby Princess, six were residents at Dorothy Henderson Lodge and two were residents at Opal Care Bankstown, NSW Chief Health Officer Dr Kerry Chant said.

 Testing for COVID-19 has been extended in areas where authorities have seen evidence of local transmission, including in Broken Hill, Lake Macquarie, Nowra, South Nowra and Port Macquarie, and the Sydney suburbs of Waverley, Woollahra, Ryde, Dee Why and Manly.